 • 🍁 Autumn (September – November) – the city slows down a notch.
 Museums are quieter, canals are lined with golden leaves, and café culture takes over.
 Perfect for couples or culture buffs who prefer a laid-back pace.

 • 🎄 Winter (December – February) – cosy canals, fairy lights and festive markets make Amsterdam feel straight out of a Christmas card.
-Great deals on hotels and fewer queues at the top attractions sounds like a win-win to us.
+Great deals on hotels and fewer queues at the top attractions sound like a win-win to us.

 Our pick?
 Visit in April or September for that golden balance – lively but not hectic, and plenty of daylight for exploring.